DeeMan-droid/DeeMan-droid/README.md

 # Hi, I'm Owadokun Oluwadamola Daniel 👋

-I’m a Computer Science student with hands-on experience in IT support, Windows troubleshooting, networking fundamentals and software engineering.
-I enjoy diagnosing technical problems, documenting solutions, and continuously building practical skills across IT, cybersecurity, and software development.
+I’m a Computer Science student with hands-on experience in IT support, Windows troubleshooting, networking fundamentals and software engineering projects.
+I enjoy diagnosing technical problems, documenting solutions, and and building practical systems that combine strong fundamentals with real-world use cases across IT and software development.
 ---

 ## 🔧 Technical Interests
 - IT Support & Systems Administration
 - Networking Fundamentals (TCP/IP, DNS, DHCP)
 - Cybersecurity Foundations
-- Python, Java Programming & Automation
+- Java & Python Programming and Automation

 ---